-The UK Concordat to Support Research emphasises the need for researchers to undertake training in research integrity.
-In Hilary term 2020 the University's Research and Innovation Committee agreed that introductory research integrity training is compulsory for all University researchers, including postgraduate research students.
+The UK Concordat to Support Research emphasises the need for researchers to undertake appropriate training in research integrity.
+In Hilary term 2020 the University's Research and Innovation Committee agreed that introductory research integrity training should be made compulsory for all University researchers, including postgraduate research students.

-The University's introductory research integrity training course is available at: https://weblearn.ox.ac.uk/portal/site/:skills:ricourses.
+The University's introductory research integrity training course is available at: https://researchsupport.admin.ox.ac.uk/article/research-integrity-online-training-in-good-practice-in-research

-Successful completion of the course requires a mark of 90% in the course test.
-Researchers receive a certificate of completion (via email) once the mark has been achieved.
+Successful completion of the course requires a mark of 80% in a test.
+Upon successful completion, researchers receive an emailed certificate of completion as evidence of having taken this course.

-In Michaelmas term 2020, the Research Degrees Panel of Education Committee agreed that all postgraduate research students must submit the certificate of completion when applying for Transfer of Status.
-Students are also required by regulation to have successfully completed the training before Confirmation of DPhil Status can be approved, and must submit their certificate as part of their Confirmation of DPhil Status application unless it was included in their application for Transfer of Status.
+In Michaelmas term 2020, the Research Degrees Panel of Education Committee agreed that all postgraduate research students admitted from Michaelmas term 2021 should be required to successfully complete the training course and are asked to provide evidence when applying for Transfer of Status.
+Students are also required by regulation to have successfully completed the training before Confirmation of DPhil Status can be approved, and must submit their certificate as part of their application before Confirmation of DPhil Status (unless already provided as part of their application for Transfer of Status).

-All postgraduate research students that confirmed before October 2021 are strongly encouraged to undertake the training.
+All postgraduate research students admitted before October 2021 are also very strongly encouraged to undertake the training.

-TEACHING EXPERIENCE
+DEVELOPING TEACHING SKILLS AND EXPERIENCE

 As a second or third year doctoral student, you may wish to attend the Preparation for Teaching and Learning at Oxford (PLTO), which provides an introduction to teaching in higher education.

-If your department does not offer PLTO, you may attend the Divisional ILTO which runs most terms and is advertised on the Social Sciences Researcher Development website.
+You may attend the Divisional Introduction to Learning and Teaching at Oxford which runs every term and is advertised on the Social Sciences Researcher Development website